ehcloninger/my72mgb/_posts/2022-11-13-update-on-overheating-issues.md

 When I was driving Pearline this summer, we were in the midst of a 3-month high-pressure dome over Western Oklahoma.
 Temperatures were consistently in the high 90's (37C) and above.
 With the heat radiating from the asphalt, it was miserable to be out in a vehicle that's not air conditioned.

+I consulted with the experts on the Reddit [r/littlebritishcars](https://www.reddit.com/r/littlebritishcars/) subreddit and came up with a plan of attack.
 With this latest bit of tinkering, Pearline now has

 * Upgraded fan from 6-blade metal (OEM) to 7-blade nylon
 * Shroud around the radiator to focus the fan on the radiator